Asymptotic behavior for multi-scale SDEs with monotonicity coefficients driven by L\'evy processes: Introduction

 The mentioned references all considered stochastic systems driven by Gaussian noise, whose solutions have continuous paths.
-However, the solution with discontinuous path appears naturally in many applications.
+However, solutions with discontinuous paths appears naturally in many applications.
 The averaging principle for stochastic system driven by jump noise has been researched by many scholars, see e.g. \cite{BYY,GLSX,G2007,PXW,SWXY2022, SG2022,XML1,XDX}.
 However, only few studies have shown the optimal convergence rate in the strong and weak sense.
 For example, Liu \cite{L2012} obtained the optimal convergence order $1/2$ in the strong sense for a class of jump-diffusion processes.
 Sun et.al. \cite{SXX} obtained the optimal strong convergence order $1-1/\alpha$ and weak convergence order $1$ for a class of SDEs driven by $\alpha$-stable processes, where $\alpha\in(1,2)$.
+Sun and Xie \cite{SX2023} obtained the optimal strong convergence order $1-1/\alpha$ and weak convergence order $1-r$ (for any $r\in(0,1)$) for a class of SPDEs driven by $\alpha$-stable processes, where $\alpha\in(1,2)$.

 The main purpose of this paper focuses on studying the optimal strong and weak convergence rates for stochastic system \eref{Equation}.
-More precisely, for any initial value $(x,y)\in \RR^n\times\RR^m$, $T>0$, $p>1$ and small enough $\vare>0$, to explore the conditions for the coefficients, then if $\sigma(x,y)\equiv\sigma(x)$, we have
+More precisely, for any initial value $(x,y)\in \RR^n\times\RR^m$, $T>0$, $p>1$ and small enough $\vare>0$, under some proper conditions on the coefficients and $\sigma(x,y)\equiv\sigma(x)$, we have

 where $C$ is a constant depending on $T, |x|, |y|, p$ and $\bar{X}$ is the solution of the corresponding averaged equation (see \eref{AR1} below).
 Furthermore, for some proper function $\phi$, we obtain